JustinLove/commander_regeneration/README.md

 No regen occurs while in transports.

+Incompatible with other mods that do cheat restriction (Puppetmaster and Murder Party)

 ## Technical Implementation

-The mod enables the create unit cheat, and then shuts off the normal UI affordances for using it.
-This is done via `common.js`, so the mod is incompatible with other mods that use the same trick (Puppetmaster and Murder Party) The client periodically creates a zero-health unit which immediately dies and (death weapon) causes a planet-wide explosion that does 1 damage; all armor types reduce this damage to 0, except commander which has a -60 multiplier (62.5 is 0.5% health)
+The client periodically creates a zero-health unit which immediately dies and (death weapon) causes a planet-wide explosion that does 1 damage; all armor types reduce this damage to 0, except commander which has a -60 multiplier (62.5 is 0.5% health)

 ### Alternate Implementations